McModknower/knowrob/src/integration/python/README.md

 This assumes that the Python module "my_reasoner.py" contains a class "MyReasonerType" that inherits from `GoalDrivenReasoner` or `DataDrivenReasoner`.
-It further connects to the Prolog storage backend "pl" which must be defined in the settings file as well.
+It further connects to the storage backend named "pl" which must be defined in the settings file as well.

 ### Limitations

 There are a couple of specifics that require special attention.

+#### Inheritance

 One of them is that there are problems when Python classes implement multiple C++ interfaces.
 This could be useful to define a `Reasoner` which